Withholding tax measures

 As from 1 January 2013, the default withholding tax rate for interest, dividends and royalties, as well as for movable income taxable as miscellaneous income, is 25%, except for:

-- Liquidation boni (10%) - Note however that the Budget 2013 Control agreement provides for an increase to 25% (more info)
+- Liquidation boni (10%) - Note however that the Program Law of of 28 June 2013 has increased the withholding tax on liquidation boni to 25% as of 1 October 2014 (more info)

 - Dividends from residential real estate investment companies (15%) – see next heading;

-- Interest from so-called Leterme government bond (15%);
+- Interest from so-called Leterme government bonds (15%);

 - Interest from regulated savings deposits in excess of the tax-exempt amount (15%);